FrancisMutetwa/Assignment2/README.md

 # Program Name -\ConcurrencyAssignment2023

-Welcome to the Parallelization Algorithm Implementation!
-This program demonstrates how to run the Parallelization Algorithm.
+Welcome to the MULTITHREADED CONCURRENT CLUB SIMULATION!
+This program demonstrates how to utilize synchronization mechanisms to ensure that the simulation adheres to specified synchronization constraints and maintains safety and liveness.

 ## Prerequisites
 Before you begin, make sure you have the following installed on your system: